High availability

 Active/Standby Cluster

-You must configure the VRRP daemon on both the active and the standby HAProxy ALOHA instances.
+Before you enable the VRRP daemon on both the active and standby instances, you must enable the VRRP service.

 1. In the Services tab, make sure the syslogd service is up and running.
 The syslogd service must be running before you start the VRRP service.